akibhasan15/spring-boot-CICD/readme.md

 >
 >Secret: UserName@Kubernetes-Server-IP (For Instance, myusername@10.10.10.10)
 >
->ID: USER-KubeServer
+>ID: USER-KubeServer (USER-KubeServer-test for test environment)
 >
 >Description: UserName@KuAberntes-Server-IP as secret text

 #Kubernetes Cluster Configuration:
+1.Cretae TWO K8s cluster for production and test environment.
-1. Turn off the strict host checking (Or, it won't let you login)
+2. Turn off the strict host checking (Or, it won't let you login) for both cluster.
-2. Deploy all the  yaml in the directory of nginx.
+2. Deploy all the  yaml in the directory of nginx in both namespaces (after the deployment)

 ##Access the app through nginx reverse proxy:
+PRODUCTION ENVIRONMENT
 >$ curl nodeip:30030/app1 (for instance, curl 192.168.49.1:30030/app1)
+TEST ENVIRONMENT
+>$ curl nodeip:30030/app1